-Although it doesn’t happen often, some users may make efforts to fudge the poll results.
-There are a few deterrents used to limit this:
+Although it doesn’t happen often, some users may make efforts to fudge (cheat) the poll results.
+Polarise Pro has four lines of defence in place to limit cheating.

 While these are possibly real email addresses, common sense dictates that there’s an excellent chance they all belong to the same person, and this person has voted three times with three email addresses that he owns.
-It’s now up to you if you want to delete all or just two of his votes.
+It’s now up to you if you want to delete all those votes and perhaps block the IP address as well.

 Additional ways to limit poll fudging

 Generally speaking there probably won’t be any or perhaps just limited poll fudging.
-But just in case, some known ways to mitigate include:
+But just in case, further ways to mitigate are:

-- Include language in the terms and conditions specifically stating that any obvious instances of cheating will be deleted and disqualified.
+- Include deterrent language in the terms and conditions specifically stating that any obvious instances of cheating will be deleted, disqualified and blocked.

 - Export the poll results to a CSV and remove any instances of obvious fudging, and use this as your source of truth.